turingschool/curriculum/source/projects/jscontact.markdown

 #### Check It In

-If your tests are green, check in the code and remember to use the @-A@ flag on your `add` so git removes the deleted files.
+If your tests are green, check in the code and remember to use the `-A` flag on your `add` so git removes the deleted files.

 ### Simplifying Views